andersonfrailey/blackjack/README.md

 ## Installation

-Right now `py21` can only be installed from source.
-Clone or download this repository, then navigate to the directory you cloned to and run `pip install -e .`.
+Right now `py21` can be installed from source or PyPI.

+To download from source, clone or download this repository, then navigate to the directory you cloned to and run `pip install -e .`.

+To download from PyPI, use `pip install py21`

 ## Using `py21`